 Luckily, they removed the watermelon-sized growth without complication and, more importantly, before it fully hatched into an evil Gremlin.

-And I certainly would not blame them for using we to avoid the potentially embarrassing conversation that would go something like, “…we, meaning my insanely scary dermoid cyst and I, will work to get that report over to you in a timely manner.”
+And I certainly would not blame her for using we to avoid the potentially embarrassing conversation that would go something like, “…we, meaning my insanely scary dermoid cyst and I, will work to get that report over to you in a timely manner.”

 “Just to be clear,” I said.
 “Am I pulling the report or are you pulling the report?”

-“I’m pulling the report,” they responded.
+“I’m pulling the report,” she responded.